What causes disease?

 Consider first perhaps the interaction of environmental factors (eg, pollution, outbreaks) and social factors (eg, smoking, drug use).
 You may also wish to consider other aspects of your topic.

 Think about the wider context of your topic.
-Do some preliminary exploration, both in the literature and in discussions with your teachers, advisors, and peers.
+Do some preliminary exploration, both in the literature and in discussions with your instructors, advisors, and peers.
 What are the relevant scientific and policy circumstances?

 Is your topic researchable?